founddrama/ng-annotated-bibliography/ng-annotated-bibliography.md

 read it two or three more times to take it all in.
 Many thanks to Steve for putting the time and effort into a post like this.

+### Savkin: "Contrasting Backbone vs. Angular" (2013)
+[[57][57]] \#comparison \#backbone

+Victor Savkin does a reasonably good job of contrasting Backbone.js and AngularJS, trying to provide a balanced pros-and-cons comparison.
+He does a better job of explaining Angular, and is borderline harsh about some of Backbone's fundamental design choices.
+That being said, I appreciate that he acknowledges that they're not apples-to-apples comparisons, and that Backbone is intentionally much more spartan.

+If you've narrowed your MVC search to Backbone and Angular, this is a good piece to read (though I'd say to find one more with a slightly more favorable treatment of Backbone).

 ### Scalyr Blog: "Optimizing AngularJS: 1200ms to 35ms" (2013)
 [[55][55]] \#performance